TheJelmega/prog-lang/design/README.md

 _TODO: Variadic paramters, if possible_

-### 10.1.16.
+### 11.1.16.
 Closure types

 A closure type is a compiler generated type which cannot be declared manually, and refers to a closure using a unique anymous type.

 For more info about closure, see the [closure expression].

-### 10.1.17.
+### 11.1.17.
 Intereface Object types

 ```
-<interface-object-type> := 'dyn' <interface-bound> { '+' <interface-bound> }*
+<trait-object-type> := 'dyn' <trait-bound> { '+' <trait-bound> }*
 ```

-An interface object type is an opaque type that implements a set of interfaces, any set of interfaces is allowed, except of an opt-in interface like `?Sized`.
+An trait object type is an opaque type that implements a set of traits, any set of traits is allowed, except of an opt-in trait like `?Sized`.
-The objects are guaranteed to not only implement the given interfaces, but also their parent interfaces.
+The objects are guaranteed to not only implement the given traits, but also their parent traits.

-Different interface objects may alias each other if the interfaces match, but are in different orders, meaning that `dyn A + B + C` is the same as `dyn A + B + C`
+Different trait objects may alias each other if the traits match, but are in different orders, meaning that `dyn A + B + C` is the same as `dyn A + B + C`

-An intereface can be assigned to a less specific interface objects, meaning that it can be assgined to a type that has less interface bounds.
+An intereface can be assigned to a less specific trait objects, meaning that it can be assgined to a type that has less trait bounds.
 This *may* incur some additional overhead, as a new vtable needs to be retrieved and assigned, if this cannot be determined at compile time.

-Due to the opaqueness of interface objects, this type is dynamically sized, meaning that it must be stored behind a reference, a pointer, or a type accepting DTSs.
+Due to the opaqueness of trait objects, this type is dynamically sized, meaning that it must be stored behind a reference, a pointer, or a type accepting DTSs.

-Interface objects are stored in so-called "fat pointers' which consists out of 2 components:
+Trait objects are stored in so-called "fat pointers' which consists out of 2 components:
-- A pointer to the an object of a type `T` that implements the interface bounds
+- A pointer to the an object of a type `T` that implements the trait bounds
-- A virtual table, also known as a vtable, which contains both RTTI info and a list of function pointers to the methods of the interfaces and their parent types, of `T`'s implementation.
+- A virtual table, also known as a vtable, which contains both RTTI info and a list of function pointers to the methods of the traits and their parent types, of `T`'s implementation.

-Interface object types allowe for "late binding" in cases where the types being used cannot be known at compile time, but the programmer knowns the functionality they posses.
+Trait object types allowe for "late binding" in cases where the types being used cannot be known at compile time, but the programmer knowns the functionality they posses.
 Calling a method will use a virtual dispatch of the method: that is, teh function pointer is loaded from the vtable, and is then invoked indirectly, incurring a pointer indirection.
 The actual implemention of each vtable may vary on an object-by-object basis.

-### 10.1.18.
-Impl interface types
+### 11.1.18.
+Impl trait types

 ```
-<impl-interface-type> := 'impl' <interface-bound> { '+' <interface-bound> }
+<impl-trait-type> := 'impl' <trait-bound> { '+' <trait-bound> }
 ```

-An impl interface type introduces an unnamed generic parameter that implements the given intrefaces to the item it is used in.
+An impl trait type introduces an unnamed generic parameter that implements the given intrefaces to the item it is used in.
 It can appear in only 2 locations: function paramters (where it acts as an anonymous type of the parameter to the function) and function return types (where it acts as an abstract return type).

 #### Anonymous type parameter

-A function can use an impl interface type as the type of its parameter, where it declares the parameter to be of an anonymous type.
+A function can use an impl trait type as the type of its parameter, where it declares the parameter to be of an anonymous type.
-The caller must provide a type that statisfies the bounds declared in the anonymous type paramter, and the function can only use the functionality available through the interface bounds of the anonymous type paramter.
+The caller must provide a type that statisfies the bounds declared in the anonymous type paramter, and the function can only use the functionality available through the trait bounds of the anonymous type paramter.

 An example of this would be:
 ```
-interface Interface {}
+trait Trait {}

 // Generic type parameter
-fn with_generic_type<T is Interface>(param: T) {}
+fn with_generic_type<T is Trait>(param: T) {}

-// impl interface typed paramter
+// impl trait typed paramter
-fn with_impl_type(param: impl Interface) {}
+fn with_impl_type(param: impl Trait) {}
 ```

-This can be seens as synctactic sugar for a generic type paramter like `<T is Interface>`, except that the type is anonymous and does not appear within the generic argument list.
+This can be seens as synctactic sugar for a generic type paramter like `<T is Trait>`, except that the type is anonymous and does not appear within the generic argument list.

-> _Note_: For function arguments, generic type parameters and `impl Interface` are not completely equivalent
+> _Note_: For function arguments, generic type parameters and `impl Trait` are not completely equivalent
-> With a generic type paramter `<T is Interface>`, the caller is able to explicitly specify the type of the generic type parameter `T` when calling the function.
+> With a generic type paramter `<T is Trait>`, the caller is able to explicitly specify the type of the generic type parameter `T` when calling the function.
-> If an `impl Interface` is used, the caller cannot ever specify the type of the parameter when calling the function.
+> If an `impl Trait` is used, the caller cannot ever specify the type of the parameter when calling the function.
 >
 > Therefore, changing between these types within a function signature should be considered a breaking change.

 #### Abstract return types

-A function can use an impl interface type as the type in its return type.
+A function can use an impl trait type as the type in its return type.
-These types stand in for another concrete type wher the caller may only used the functinality declared by the specified interfaces.
+These types stand in for another concrete type wher the caller may only used the functinality declared by the specified traits.
 Each possible return type of the function must resolve to the same concrete type.

-An `impl Interface` in the return allows to return a abstract type that does not have to be stored within dynamic memory.
+An `impl Trait` in the return allows to return a abstract type that does not have to be stored within dynamic memory.
 This can be particularly usefull when writing a function returning a closure or iterator, as for example, a closure has an un-writable type.

 Without this functionality, it would only be possible to return a 'boxed' type: